 People who embody these traits are assets to any organization.
 Put these qualities into practice for your benefit.

-To learn more about becoming a stronger leader at any age, download our free magazine: The Insperity guide to leadership and management.
+To learn more about becoming a stronger leader at any age, download the free magazine: The Insperity guide to leadership and management.
 Check out other articles written by Insperity here.